HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 3) Low risk – While low-risk accounts may require less frequent follow-up, maintaining regular communication is still essential.
 Send occasional friendly reminders or updates on account status without being intrusive.
 Automate the reminder communications so you can focus on complex and critical accounts.

-Once the strategies are finalized, the process of drafting dunning letters begins.
-The content of these letters will vary according to your outreach strategy.
-For medium and low-risk accounts you can choose dunning letter templates to create the follow-up.
+Once the strategies are decided, the next step is to draft dunning letters.
+The content of these letters will depend on your outreach strategy.
+For medium and low-risk accounts, you can use dunning letter templates to send follow-up messages.

 7 Effective Dunning Letter Templates to Accelerate Your Collection Process Free ready-to-use template built for finance professionals.